Fraunhofer-AISEC/cmc/README.md

 commandline flag supersedes.

 The commandline flags can be shown via `<binary> -help`.
 Exemplary JSON configuration file examples can be found in the `examples/` folder of this repository.
-Paths in the configuration files can either be absolute, or relative to the path of the configuration file or the binary.
+Paths in the configuration file can either be absolete or relative to the working directory.

 The remainder of this section explains the different options.